 Dr. Kattari has been working in the fields of sexuality and social justice since receiving her Master’s of Education in Human Sexuality Education from Widener University.
-In her work as a sexuality educator and diversity/inclusivity consultant, she has worked with organizations such as The Colorado Department of Public Health Education, Arizona State University, the Mayo Clinic and the American Medical Students Association’s sexual health scholars program to bring LGBTQIA and disability inclusivity to medicine, and with many colleges and universities to offer accessible sex education on campus.
-Additionally, she has several popular press books on the market, writes for several publications, and was on the board of directors for several social justice organizations.
+In her work as a sexuality educator and diversity/inclusivity consultant, she has worked with organizations such as The Colorado Department of Public Health Education, Arizona State University, the Mayo Clinic, and the American Medical Students Association’s sexual health scholars program to bring LGBTQIA and disability inclusivity to medicine, and with many colleges and universities to offer accessible sex education on campus.
+Additionally, she has several popular press books on the market, has written for several publications, and was on the board of directors for several social justice organizations.

 In her work, Dr. Kattari strongly values translational research that benefits the communities being researched, and strongly believes in making research accessible to not only academics but also to society at large.
 She is also committed to engaging, innovative education and pedagogy, multi-level mentorship models, and supporting individuals from a variety of marginalized identities in entering, navigating, and succeeding in the Academy.